 special culture

 Kapwani Kiwanga, Impiraresse (Blue), 2024.
-Cobalt glass beads, nylon-coated metal wire, metal components, dimensions variable.
+Cobalt glass beads, nylon-coated metal wire, metal elements, variable dimensions.

 Photo: Valentina Mori